 St. Ann School endeavors to the full extent of its capability to provide a quality education for your child.
 At the same time, St. Ann School does not have the capability to perform medical services that your child may need.
 The school does not assume the role of health-care provider in diagnosing or treating its students; nor do the personnel (including principal, faculty and staff) have experience, knowledge or expertise in providing emergency medical treatment that may be necessary for any student, including but not limited to-and by way of example only-any treatment for allergic or diabetic conditions, or heart or seizure conditions.
 The school will take reasonable steps in a medical emergency to care for a student.
+In specific circumstances in which a student needs to self-medicate or requires assistance with medication, the school may be unable to accommodate the medical needs of their child/student.
+In the event such assistance is needed , this matter should be discussed directly with the school principal in order to determine what steps can be taken in regard to providing the student with medical assistance.
 Those circumstances in which the student needs to self-medicate or needs other medical assistance must be discussed directly with the school principal.

 Note: If possible, parents are advised to give medication at home and on a schedule other than during school hours.
 If it is necessary that a medication be given during school hours, the following procedure must be followed.
 It is the policy of St. Ann School that all medication, prescription or non-prescription, must be kept in the school office and will be dispensed only by the school personnel.

 - Please let the teacher know if your child is taking any medication that might affect his/her behavior in school.

 - No medication (prescription or nonprescription) will be on a student’s person at any time.
 Parents will be responsible for personally delivering medication to the office.
 All medication will be stored for the student and delivered to the student at the request of the parent(s).

 - School personnel will not administer any injections.